 Areas of counselling I deal with

 Other areas of counselling I deal with

 CBT for tinnitus sufferers who are experiencing stress, low mood and disturbed sleep from their symptoms.

-£50 per one hour session - payable by cash, card, cheque or bank transfer.
+Still £50 per one hour session - payable by cash, card, cheque or bank transfer.
+Some concessions are negotiable in certain circumstances.
 Please note, with conditions such as PTSD when the presentation is likely to be more complex - longer sessions are necessary and this will be reflected in the fees.